 The regulated areas are delineated by shading on Schedule A - Key Map U-12 Poplar Hill - Coldstream.
 Applications for building permits will be referred to the conservation authority having jurisdiction for review prior to issuing the permit.

-The applicant has requested to rezone the southerly portion of the land from 'Existing Use (EU)' to 'Hamlet Residential First Density (HR1)' which will be consistent with the northern portion of the subject land.
+The applicant has requested to rezone all the lands to 'Hamlet Residential First Density (HR1)' which will be consistent with a portion of the subject land.